andresbeckruiz/recipe-finder/README.md

 - Using user history to prioritize recipes
 - Creating user-friendly (non tedious) interface

+**HTA Approval (crusch):** Approved, but it's going to be really important that your algorithm has some level of complexity and that this isn't a CRUD app!

 ### Idea 2
 Spotify Snippets:
 - Website requires login